 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty, so the doctor knows what has been taken.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading & references

-- Manufacturer's PIL, Neurontin® Capsules and Tablets; Pfizer Limited, electronic Medicines Compendium.
-Dated June 2011.
+- Manufacturer's PIL, Neurontin® Capsules and Tablets; Pfizer Limited, The electronic Medicines Compendium.
+Dated April 2013.

-- Manufacturer's PIL, Gabapentin 50 mg/ml Oral Solution; Rosemont Pharmaceuticals Limited, The electronic Medicines Compendium.
-Dated August 2012.
+- Manufacturer's PIL, Gabapentin Rosemont 50 mg/ml Oral Solution; Rosemont Pharmaceuticals Limited, The electronic Medicines Compendium.
+Dated February 2014.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.